n3rdopolis/rebeccablackos/README.txt

      run the rebeccablacklinux_builder.sh, and then select the build architechture to run.
 The build process only works on Linux computers, but should work on most distros.
 A full build from scratch may take about a day depending on your hardware, and may take several GB.
 If nothing is selected to be rebuilt on the second build attempt, it may take less than an hour depending on your hardware.

      If you need to select specific revisions of the packages, copy RebeccaBlackLinux_Revisions_(architechture).txt into ~/RBOS_Build_Files .
 Ensure that the file is official, and not tampered with, as it is *executed* by the build scripts to set the revision.
 Only revision files built by SVN commit 2954 are fully compatible.

+     CONTROL FILES:
+        DontDownloadDebootstrapScript: Delete this file to force the downloaded debootstrap in RBOS_Build_Files to run again at the next build
+        DontRestartArchives(architechture): Delete this file to force all the downloaded packages to be downloaded again for the respective architechture.
+        DontRestartPhase1(architechture): Delete this file to force Phase1 to debootstrap again for the respective architechture.
+This only hosts the smaller chroot system that downloads everything
+        DontRestartPhase2(architechture): Delete this file to force Phase2 to debootstrap again for the respective architechture.
+This is the chroot that gets copied to Phase3, and is on the output ISO files.
+        DontRestartBuildoutput(architechture): Delete this file to force all deb packages to rebuild for the respective architechture.
+This will increase the build time.
+        DontStartFromScratch(architechture): Delete this file to force delete everything included downloaded repositories for the respective architechture, and cause it to start from scratch.